 Butterfly lovers know that milkweed leaves are the essential diet for monarch butterfly larvae.
 Happily, this summer flower is also beautiful to look at, and the buds are almost as interesting as the blooms.

-Milkweed likes swampy areas, and we see it along the Washington and Old Dominion Bridle Trail in Vienna every year.
+Milkweed likes swampy areas, and I see it along the Washington and Old Dominion Bridle Trail in Vienna every year.

 Joe Pye Weed